shruti1uf/Glomeruli-Classification-/README.md

 - This repository contains the implementation of a machine learning pipeline for the classification of glomeruli as globally sclerotic or non-globally sclerotic using deep learning techniques.    - The pipeline consists of several essential steps, including data preprocessing, model training, and evaluation.

 ### Dataset and Preprocessing Procedure:
 - The dataset consists of histopathological images of glomeruli labeled as globally sclerotic (1) or non-globally sclerotic (0).
-The images are organized into two sub-folders within the Glomeruli_Classification directory: globally_sclerotic_glomeruli and non_globally_sclerotic_glomeruli.
+The images are organized into two sub-folders within the `Glomeruli_Classification` directory: `globally_sclerotic_glomeruli` and `non_globally_sclerotic_glomeruli`.
 Additionally, image annotations are provided in the public.csv file, containing image names and their corresponding labels.

 #### Data Preprocessing Steps:
 - **Data Loading**: The annotations from the public.csv file are read into a Pandas DataFrame to facilitate further processing.